 Consider making your opening day at a food truck event where you can tap into the popularity of the other trucks scheduled for the event.

-Open your food truck one or two weeks before the scheduled opening day in what the food service industry refers to as a soft opening.
+Open your food truck one or two weeks before the scheduled opening day.
+This is what the food service industry refers to as a soft opening.
 Start with a limited staff and very limited advertising.

 The point of a soft opening is to work out any problems you may have in your mobile food business before the grand opening.
 You will be able to determine employee scheduling concerns, problems with suppliers, issues with the truck and kitchen equipment before your grand opening.

-Correct any problems that surface during the soft opening, and begin to increase staff levels to accommodate your grand opening day.
+Correct any problems that surface during the soft opening.
+Then begin to increase staff levels to accommodate your grand opening day.

 Invite The Press